Are you ready to get a car loan? If you have Free2Go, RACQ Bank is waiving the establishment fees.

 Retail partners, offers and discounts may change at any time without notice.
 Visit racq.com/discounts for the conditions, limits and exclusions for each offer.
 Vouchers must be pre-purchased through RACQ.

 ^Basic Excess Waiver Offer may be withdrawn at any time without notice.
 This offer is available to 16-19 year old learner drivers only.
 Any incident that occurs before the withdrawal date will be eligible for the Offer.
 The offer is available to any RACQ Comprehensive Motor Vehicle Insurance Policyholder.
 The Learner Driver must be a valid Free2Go member with RACQ at the time of any incident.
 The Offer applies specifically to the "Basic" excess that would otherwise be payable under the RACQ Comprehensive Motor Vehicle policy.
 Other valid excess amounts may be payable.
-Insurance products issued by RACQ Insurance Limited ABN 50 009 704 152.
+Insurance products (excluding Travel Insurance and the Life and Income Protection Insurance suite of products) are issued by RACQ Insurance Limited ABN 50 009 704 152 (RACQ).
 Conditions, limits and exclusions apply.
 This is general advice only and may not be right for you.
-Consider the PDS and SPDS available at racq.com.
-Click here for full terms and conditions.
+This information does not take your personal objectives, circumstances or needs into account.
+Read the PDS, and any applicable Supplementary PDS before making a purchase decision on this product.
+You can also access our Target Market Determinations on this website.

 Banking and loan products issued by Members Banking Group Limited ABN 83 087 651 054 AFSL/Australian credit licence 241195 trading as RACQ Bank.
 Except for RACQ Bank, any RACQ entity referred to on this page is not an authorised deposit-taking institution for the purposes of the Banking Act 1959 (Cth).
 That entity’s obligations do not represent deposits or other liabilities of RACQ Bank.
 RACQ Bank does not guarantee or otherwise provide assurance in respect of the obligations of that entity, unless noted otherwise.
 Terms, conditions, fees, charges and lending policies apply.
 This information does not take your personal objectives, circumstances or needs into account.
 Read the disclosure documents for your selected product or service, including the Financial Services Guide and the Terms and Conditions, before deciding.